dotherightthing/gsheet-search/README.md

 ### 3. Create an Apps Script project to host the code

-1. Open the Google Sheet you want to be able to search
+1. Open the Google Sheet you'd like to be able to search
 2. Select *Extensions > Apps Script* to open the Apps Script editor
 3. Click on *Untitled project* and change the name to *Gsheet Search*, or something memorable
 4. Select *Editor > Libraries > Add a Library* (+ icon) *> Script ID > `1_5vomwUsWKlMA07DtaWmGBJlup7M-kCIhcnVhH4PdLf_pgGNmqPTxoHj` > Add*